57blocks/website-article/articles/Get a Print Quote in Seconds - Not Weeks/README.md

 These attributes included:

-+   Size (flat size, finished size),
++   Size (flat size, finished size)
-+   Number of sheets (pages, folding),
++   Number of sheets (pages, folding)
-+   Paper selection (with sub-categories like color and weight), and
++   Paper selection (with sub-categories like color and weight)
-+   Services for the print item (like foil or a finish) or to package the final product for shipping (e.g., bundling).
++   Services for the print item (like foil or a finish) or to package the final product for shipping (e.g., bundling)

 These standards are consistent with what Adobe and HP have defined for their products and map cleanly to them.